 If you are anxious you are living in the future.

 If you are at peace you are living in the present.”

 In the corporate culture there is a more linear path on where your career will go.
 You’re some variation of an associate, a manager, a senior manager, a director, all within your given industry.
 As an entrepreneur there’s an unknown path that can lead to nowhere or can lead to everything you’ve ever wanted.
 There’s so much excitement and potential in that but it’s not an honest answer to say there’s no downfall or anxiety with all of that as well.

 As an entrepreneur, being in the right mental head space is a necessity.
-I can question myself ALL DAY with what I’m not doing right, what others are doing right, what I should be doing, or could be doing.
-Ultimately though, these are thoughts that are taking away from the actual doing and execution of my future.
-Dreams don’t happen with wondering thoughts.
+I can question myself all day with what I’m not doing right, what others are doing right, what I should be doing, or could be doing.
+Ultimately though, these are thoughts that are taking away from the actual doing and action of my future.
+Dreams don’t happen with thoughts.

-This leads me to my first point in how to reduce anxiety:
+This leads me to my first point in how I lessen my anxiety:

 Analyzing and thinking up plans can be all encompassing in your head.
 When I’m in my head all day, that’s when I tend to get a bit anxious and my thought patterns become circular.
 I find that when I’m actually executing on my dreams though, that’s when the anxiety seems to lessen.
 I’m a strong believer in a “Do more, analyze less.” mentality.